The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-We obtain a lower bound for $E(\sigma_{1}+\sigma_3)$ by applying the methods used to obtain a lower bound on $E(\sigma_1)$ on $S_2$ presented in the previous subsection.
-Here we obtain estimates from the red-blue decompostions induced by the primitive $F_{13}$ of $\sigma_1 + \sigma_3$ on $S_{24}^1$ in $C_1$ and $S_{24}^3$ in $C_3$.
+We obtain a lower bound for $E(\sigma_{1}+\sigma_3)$ by applying the same methods used to obtain a lower bound on $E(\sigma_1)$ on $S_2$ in Section \ref{sec:lower_diag}: we obtain estimates from the red-blue decompositions induced by a primitive $F_{13}$ of $\sigma_1 + \sigma_3$ on the boundary of $S_{24}^1$ in $C_1$ and $S_{24}^3$ in $C_3$.
 The only difference is that we have some segments of the boundary, where the red-blue decomposition does not apply.
 Here we disregard these pieces in the construction of $S_{24}^{1red}$ and $S_{24}^{3red}$.
-As these sets are disjoint we are looking for a certain function $f_{13}$ that satisfies
+As these sets are disjoint, we have to find a function $f_{13}$ that satisfies